zmoon/crt1d/docs/examples/leaf-angle.md

 fig.tight_layout();
 ```

+👆 The bottom right panel can be compared to Bonan (2019) Fig. 14.9, although that figure's $x$ coordinate is SZA (degrees) instead of $\mu$.

+In the top left panel, note that although each curve does cross $G = 0.5$, they do this at different values of SZA.

++++

 ### Where does $K_b = 1$?

 For horizontal ($G(\psi) = \cos{\psi}$), $K_b = 1$ for all SZA.
 But for the others, it varies.